How to obtain pavement licences so you can offer that ‘alfresco’ experience

-Just like with applications for a new premises licence or a licence variation, your pavement licence is advertised publicly by a notice that you need display on your licensed premised (commonly placed in a window) and as such, is open to attract representations (objections).
+Just like with applications for a new premises licence or a licence variation, your pavement licence is advertised publicly by a notice that you need to display on your licensed premises (commonly placed in a window) and as such, is open to attract representations (objections).
 These can be from members of the public, other businesses and authorities such as environmental health or the police.

 If this is the case, your pavement licence application could end up being heard in front of a licensing committee.

 Or, it could simply be rejected and you will not be able to use the space as planned.

 Like many aspects of licensing within the alcohol and leisure world, different local councils have different policies and procedures.
 Therefore, it is important to check with the local authority before proceeding.

 One of the legislative changes the Government made to help the leisure and hospitality sector in the wake of COVID 19 was the new fast-track pavement licence application process.
 This reduces the consultation and determination periods to 7 days each, with a fee of £100.

 Although this fast track scheme was initially for 12 months, as outlined in the Business and Planning Act 2020, it has been extended until 30 September 2024.

 At the same time, the Levelling Up & Regeneration Bill contains provisions to make the fast-track scheme permanent, with minor changes – the fee will be £500 for a new licence and £350 for a renewal and the consultation and determination periods 14 days each.
 The Bill should hopefully become law in the coming months.